KarthikS5/London_Bullion_Market_Analysis/README.md

 2. The Cleaned Data now extracted into CSV file.
 3. The Extracted CSV now loaded in the SQL(MySql) to for Data analysis.
 4. Change the date format of the data table.
-5. Altered the data types and modified it as per requeries.
+5. Altered the data types and modified it as per requires.